 One year after he was appointed Chief Rabbi of the important congregation of Amsterdam, Rebbe Elazar Rokeach, at the age of about 50, left his position and made aliyah to the Land of Israel with a messianic goal.
 Similar to the aliyah attempt of the Ba’al Shem Tov, who saw that if he would meet the holy Or Hachaim in Israel, they would be able to bring the redemption (the Ba’al Shem Tov did not manage to reach the shores of Israel), so Rebbe Elazar Rokeach hoped to bring the redemption by meeting one of the tzaddikim of the Land of Israel at that time – Rebbe Nachman of Horodonka.
 Rebbe Nachman of Horodonka was the grandfather of Rebbe Nachman of Breslev, who was named after him.
 He is also buried in the section of the disciples of the Ba’al Shem Tov in Tiberias.
 Ultimately (and as the Ba’al Shem Tov himself foresaw), Rebbe Elazar passed away within the year of his arrival in Israel, and never did meet Rebbe Nachman of Horodonka, who was overseas during that time.

 This is an important lesson for our generation: Those who have merited that their mission in life is in the Land of Israel, building and developing it with the purpose of hastening the true and complete redemption (establishing the Kingdom of Israel in the path of the Torah in the Land of Israel, until the fulfillment of all the goals of the redemption in the Land) should identify with the tzaddikim who preceded them in this task, even if they must employ self-sacrifice.
-Even if it seems that there are newer, safer ways that will have more chance of success, we must continue in the boat of the tzaddikim of previous generations – identify with them, with their love of the Land of Israel that was part of their complete cleaving to the ways of holiness and with an aspiration for the true and complete redemption.
+Even if it seems that there are newer, safer ways that will have more chance of success, we must continue in the boat of the tzaddikim of previous generations and identify with them.
+We must adopt their love of the Land of Israel, which was part of their complete cleaving to the ways of holiness, and their aspiration for the true and complete redemption.
 It is specifically with this rickety boat that we will reach our destination, with God’s help.

 Financial Independence in the Land of Israel